 The Department of City Planning has initiated an ordinance amendment for the Historic Preservation Overlay Zone (HPOZ) Ordinance.
 The current HPOZ Ordinance, as contained in Section 12.20.3 of the Los Angeles Municipal Code (LAMC), includes procedures for the establishment of an HPOZ, adoption of a Preservation Plan, and the review of projects.
 With 30 current HPOZs and seven new HPOZs expected to be adopted from 2016-2017, the procedures and process thresholds within the ordinance need to be reviewed, clarified, and improved to provide more efficient implementation.

-The City Planning Commission approved these amendments at its meeting of September 8, 2016, and the ordinance is expected to be heard by the City Council this fall.
+The City Planning Commission approved these amendments at its meeting of September 8, 2016, and the PLUM (Planning and Land Use Management) Committee will hold a public hearingfor the HPOZ (Historic Preservation Overlay Zone) Amendments on Tuesday, April 4, 2017.
 The following changes are proposed:

 The current ordinance requires that each Preservation Zone have a unique Board to administer the Preservation Plan.
 Based on the community interest in sharing a Board in a number of current HPOZs, the proposed amendment allows for the joint administration of two or more Preservation Zones by a single Board.
 There is no change proposed to the composition of a Board that serves a single HPOZ.